-One of the Becket Fund’s favorite international cases is that of Pastor Danny from Australia.
+One of the Becket Fund’s favorite international cases is that of Pastor Danny from Australia, which illustrates the pressure to stifle ministers’ speech in the name of political correctness.
 The Australian province of Victoria had passed the Racial and Religious Tolerance Act, which prohibited conduct that incites hatred, serious contempt, revulsion, or severe ridicule based on religious belief.
 When a government tribunal found that Pastor Danny violated the Act by leading a peaceful discussion in his Christian congregation about the Muslim faith, the Becket Fund assisted his Australian attorneys on appeal, outlining arguments based on international law that supported his case.
-The Supreme Court of Victoria at Melbourne ruled in favor of Pastor Danny.
-This case illustrates the pressure to stifle ministers’ speech in the name of political correctness.

 Tong v.
 Chicago Park (2004)